Ho1yShif/dinner/README.md

    - Encode the santized key JSON in base64 so it can be easily stored in GitHub Secrets

 3. Fork this repo
-   - You may want to edit the `dinners.json` file to include your own preferred meals
+   - Customize your meal plan using the `dinners.json` file

 4. Set repo actions Secrets
     - `SERVICE_ACCOUNT` is the Google service account JSON file encoded in base64